-When accounted for a percentage of sales, the aerospace industry has one of the lowest amounts focused on innovation, standing at roughly 4.1%.
+When accounted for a percentage of sales, the aerospace industry has one of the lowest amounts focused on innovation, at roughly 4.1%.
 However, this hasn’t meant that companies in the niche haven’t been effective with their spending.

 In contrast, much of this has been focused on low-risk, high-impact technologies received well in most markets.
 This has included artificial intelligence, sensory technologies, and robotics, each of which has taken up most innovation investment.

-While the variety of areas that this has been focused on has been limited, it has had a large return on investment.
-This has been seen in reduced long-term costs, such as in labor, repairs, and maintenance.
+While the variety of areas this has been focused on has been limited, it has had a large return on investment.
+This has been seen in reduced long-term costs, such as labor, repairs, and maintenance.

 Despite being slow to begin, this has already started to pick up steam in recent years.
 Much of this has been due to newer and more specialized equipment, which demands modern platforms.